 Simple English definitions for legal terms

-Read a random definition: tax rate
+Read a random definition: law in books

 A listed security is a type of investment that represents ownership or creditor rights in a company or government.
 It can be a stock, bond, or other financial instrument.
 Unlike physical goods, securities do not have intrinsic value and their worth depends on the financial condition and future prospects of the issuer.
 They are bought and sold on stock exchanges and their value is determined by supply and demand.